Situation Update

 Humanity First Global Response

-During winter, we distributed tents, warm jackets, and blankets to protect against the the cold weather and lack of sufficient shelter that many people are facing.
+Over nearly 2 years, Humanity First has brought in tanks of water for people to drink and cook.
+We have provided food staples of rice, flour, tuna, beans, and lentils.
+During winter, we distributed tents, warm jackets, and blankets to protect against the cold weather and lack of sufficient shelter that many people have faced.

 Next to a set of completely destroyed buildings on a dirt road stands a large white tent bearing the logo for Humanity First.